abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 - Comet ML

 ## Data Source
-The dataset used in this project is sourced from the University of California Dataset Archive (https://archive.ics.uci.edu/ml/machine-learning-databases/hepatitis/).
+The dataset used in this project is sourced from the University of California Dataset archive and classified by expert Obstetricians.(https://archive.ics.uci.edu/dataset/193/cardiotocography)).

 ## Conclusion
-This project aims to provide insights into fetal health prediction using machine learning techniques.
-By analyzing relevant parameters, interpreting the prediction of the black-box model to foster trust and deploying the model with a user-friendly Flask web application, I aim to make the predictive model accessible to healthcare professionals and individuals interested in assessing fetal health risk aiding in early detection and preventive care.
+As an AI Engineer and a medical student, I am deeply committed to the holistic well-being of mothers and their children.
+This project reflects my dedication to working towards the 2030 UN SDG goal 3 of ending all preventable deaths under five years of age using machine learning techniques and a Data-Driven approach.

 ## Contact
-For any inquiries, feedback or collaboration please feel free to [Connect with me on LinkedIn](https://www.linkedin.com/in/abraham-obianke-269112197?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app) or send me an Email via  [abrahamoaks@gmail.com](mailto:your_email@example.com).
+I'm Abraham Obianke.
+For any inquiries, feedback or collaborations feel free to [Connect with me on LinkedIn](https://www.linkedin.com/in/abraham-obianke-269112197?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app) or send me an Email via  [abrahamoaks@gmail.com](mailto:your_email@example.com).